diffficult/dotfiles_5320/.config/nvchad-custom/README.md

-# Example_config
+# Custom config for nvim+NvChad

-This can be used as an example custom config for NvChad.
+This is a custom config for NvChad.
 Do check the https://github.com/NvChad/nvcommunity

+Requirements

+- nvim latest

+- NvChad

+- custom directory linked to this repo